Tuition and Fees

 Financial Aid from Outside Agencies

-Various organizations, such as businesses, community groups, churches, administer scholarships based on merit, athletics, community service, organizational affiliation, academic performance, or educational objective.
+Various organizations, such as businesses, community groups, churches, etc. administer scholarships based on merit, community service, organizational affiliation, academic performance, or educational objective.
 Some of these awards require financial need.
 It is the student’s responsibility to research outside scholarship opportunities.
-Once awarded, it is the student’s responsibility for contacting the outside agency sponsoring the scholarship award and requesting that it send the scholarship check to PLNU.
-Outside scholarship awards are always divided evenly over both the fall and spring semesters, unless the scholarship donor specifically states otherwise.
-Even if the scholarship donor sends the funds directly to the student, the award must still be treated as a resource, which means that other aid in the student’s financial aid may need to be reduced or canceled to prevent the student from being funded in excess of campus charges, financial need, or cost of attendance.
-Students must notify Student Financial Services of any outside scholarship awarded to them during an academic year.
+The PLNU website includes a link to an outside scholarship resource, and many other scholarship searches are available online (such as collegeboard.org, fastweb.com, petersons.com).
+Once awarded, it is the student’s responsibility to contact the outside agency sponsoring the scholarship award and request that it send the scholarship check to PLNU.
+Outside scholarship awards are generally divided evenly over both the fall and spring semesters, unless the scholarship donor specifically states otherwise.
+Even if the scholarship donor sends the funds directly to the student, the award must still be treated as a resource, which means that other aid in the student’s package may need to be reduced or canceled to prevent the student from being funded in excess of campus charges, financial need, and/or cost of attendance.

 ROTC and Vocational Rehabilitation